peschee/web-boilerplate/README.md

 - Supports ES6 JavaScript which is transpiled and bundled by [Babel](https://babeljs.io/) / [browserify](http://browserify.org/) (See [src/js](src/js) for a simple example)
 - Generates SVG sprites automatically based on sub-directories
-- Optimization of images on the fly, supports JPG, PNG, GIF and SVG
+- Optimization of images on the fly (supports JPG, PNG, GIF and SVG)
 - Version string based cache busting
 - Desktop notifications when errors occur
+- [Sass](http://sass-lang.com/) Style Sheets with PostCSS [autoprefixing](https://github.com/postcss/autoprefixer)

 **But why ?**